tradecloud/tradecloud-docs-api-v2/order/buyer/receive/single-delivery-order-event.md

 ---
-description: How to receive a simple order response sent by the supplier
+description: How to receive a single delivery order response sent by the supplier
 ---

-# Receive an order response
+# Receive a single delivery order response

 Tradecloud will send a purchase order response to the buyer when an order event has been triggered.